 There is evidence to show that PEA

 may be safe.
 No adverse effects have been reported.
-Over 500 studies have been conducted on Palmitoylethanolamide over a period of more than 60 years and not a single side effect has been found.
+Over 500 studies have been conducted on Palmitoylethanolamide for more than 60 years and not a single side effect has been found.
 There were a few older patients who experienced mild stomach discomforts but it was later found that the problem was caused by a sweetener known as sorbitol added to the PEA supplement.
-Today's PEA capsules don't contain sorbitol or any other ingredient except pharmaceutical grade Palmitoylethanolamide encased in a vegetarian capsule.
+Today's PEA capsules don't contain sorbitol or any other ingredient except pharmaceutical-grade Palmitoylethanolamide encased in a vegetarian capsule.

 PEA is a natural fatty acid with no known overdose level.
 There is some evidence to suggest that it could be more effective if taken at a higher dosage, but only a doctor could advise you about the safety of higher dosage levels.